 Thornbridge Brewery, Bakewell, Peak District, Derbyshire

-Winners of ‘Best Drinks Producer’ in the BBC Food and Farming Awards in 2014, Derbyshire’s Thornbridge Brewery is considered to be one of the pioneers of the UK’s craft beer movement.
+A former winner of ‘Best Drinks Producer’ in the BBC Food and Farming Awards, Derbyshire’s Thornbridge Brewery in Bakewell is considered to be one of the pioneers of the UK’s craft beer movement.

-Tours of the brewery take place on Wednesdays and Fridays and last around 1 hour and 30 minutes.
-They include an introduction to the brewing process as well as the opportunity to sample the beers.
-The beers are served in a Thornbridge branded glass which is yours to keep as a souvenir.
-Of course, at the end of the tour, you can browse their well-stocked shop and take your favourites home with you.
+The sampling session includes three halves of award-winning beer.
+You drink it from a Thornbridge branded glass that’s yours to keep as a souvenir.
+Of course, at the end of the tour, you can browse the well-stocked brewery shop and take your favourite beers home with you.

 Taste Thornbridge Craft Beer

 The company produces an extensive range of bottled, keg and cask beers.
 Here are just a few you can try: